Job and Internship Opportunities

 Bender Consulting Services, INC.: Assists with recruiting and hiring people with disabilities for competitive career opportunities in the public and private sectors.

 disABLEDperson Inc.: A public charity organization whose primary focus is disability employment.
-You will be able to post your resume, look through job listings, and find scholarship opportunities.
+You can post your resume, look through job listings, and find scholarship opportunities.

 Federal Jobs Net: Helps disabled individuals and veterans find federal government employment.
 The site is also a good resource for hiring options and information.

 GettingHired: Provides job opportunities and resources to students with disabilities.
 Their job portal features more than 100,000 active listings for positions spanning from architects to x-ray techs.

-Lime Connect: This organization assists student with scholarships, professional development webinars along with information about internships and full-time job opportunities.
+Lime Connect: This organization assists students with scholarships, professional development webinars, and information about internships and full-time job opportunities.
 Sign up for their newsletter to get the latest updates on upcoming application deadlines!

 Office of Personnel Management (OPM): A resource for job opportunities, hiring information, and educational tools to help with career advancement.

 The American Association of People with Disabilities: This organization provides a Congressional Internship Program for college students with disabilities.
 It is open to undergraduate and graduate students, in addition to recent graduates.
 Applications are due in February.